Interacting-cluster spin liquids with robust flat bands evolving into higher-rank half-moon phases and topological Lifshitz transitions: Discussion

 Somewhat counter-intuitively, the tools recently developed for the classification of classical spin liquids \cite{Benton_Moessner_2021, Yan_2024_short, Yan_2024_long, Davier_2023,Fang_2024} prove useful to explore the physics of systems beyond spin liquids.
 In order to destabilize the spin-liquid ground state, we used methods of flat-band engineering coming from graph theory, in particular connectivity matrices that are well suited to account for interaction between spin clusters \cite{katsura10a,Essafi_2017,Mizoguchi_2018,Mizoguchi_Masafumi_2019_flat_bands}.
 The two frameworks, connectivity matrix and constrainers of spin liquids, are actually two faces of the same coin (see Eq.~(\ref{eq:hL}) and Ref.~\cite{Fang_2024}).

-Here we have build a generic theory for multifold half moons, including the evolution of pinch lines into extended surfaces, as the signatures of spiral spin liquids whose magnetic texture contains higher rank gauge charges in the ground state.
-The manifold of minimum energy forms a closed contour whose topology changes at Lifshitz transitions, when the dispersive band of the parent cluster Hamiltonian possesses saddle points.
+Here we have built a generic theory for multifold half moons, encompassing the evolution of pinch lines into extended surfaces as signatures of spiral spin liquids whose magnetic texture hosts higher-rank gauge charges in the ground state.
+The manifold of minimum energy, forming a closed contour in reciprocal space, behaves as an effective Fermi surface of the parent noninteracting system and undergoes topological changes at Lifshitz transitions, when the dispersive band of the parent cluster Hamiltonian possesses saddle points.
 In most, if not all, three-dimensional models, thermal order by disorder will take place at very low temperature and long-range order the system.
 As was the case on pyrochlore \cite{Mizoguchi_2018}, this magnetic ordering can be seen as the crystallization of the gauge charges that populate the dispersive band.
 In the case of higher rank spin liquids, one might thus be able to observe a crystallization of fractons.
 When the parent cluster Hamiltonian is gapped, half moons disappear but spiral spin liquids and Lifshitz transitions remain.

+The present work is primarily aimed at establishing a generic and unifying theoretical framework for interacting cluster systems, rather than proposing specific microscopic Hamiltonians tailored for immediate experimental realization.
+In particular, the cluster--cluster interactions required for the emergence of half-moon patterns may effectively generate couplings between sites at relatively long distances, which render the models discussed here challenging to realize in conventional magnetic materials.
+Nevertheless, cluster-based descriptions are a well-established and physically motivated route for stabilizing classical spin liquids, and the mechanisms identified in this work are expected to apply broadly to any system whose low-energy physics admits an effective cluster formulation.

-The present framework thus offers an infinite variety of theoretical models supporting a dense phase of gapless gauge charges at intermediate temperature, stabilized by cluster interaction.
+The present framework offers an infinite variety of theoretical models supporting a dense phase of gapless gauge charges at intermediate temperature, stabilized by cluster interaction.
 Their non-local dynamics is an open question, and their connection with local momentum vortices found in spiral spin liquids \cite{Yan_2022} -- equivalent to quadrupoles of fractons -- is an appealing direction to investigate.
 The investigation of half moons in quantum spins $S=1/2$ has given interesting physics on kagome \cite{buessen16a,Lugan22b,Kiese23a} and can now be applied to higher-rank and pinch-line spin liquids.

 \textit{Acknowledgements:} The authors thank Paul McClarty and J\'er\^ome Cayssol for useful discussions.
 They acknowledge financial support from Grant No. ANR-23-CE30-0038-01.